 All of the cables worked fine, and having an extra-long USB cable was useful in albergues with sockets halfway up the walls.

-I didn’t expect to use my earphones very often, but they got a regular workout.
+I didn’t expect to use [amazon text=my earphones&asin=B004PNZFZ8] very often, but they got a regular workout.
 I’d sometimes lie on my bunk and relax for an hour after a long day’s walking, and it was great to be able to listen to music or a podcast while I did.

 Especially during the long, flat days on the meseta, if I was walking by myself I’d also put on some music to match my mood — slow and reflective some times, upbeat at others.
 It made the tiredness and sore feet much easier to ignore, at least for an hour or two!